yogendra-singh-lab/Case-Studies/Netflix movie recommendation system/README.md

 * There are 480189 unique user IDs.
 * There are ratings.
 Ratings are on a five star (integral) scale from 1 to 5.
 * There is a date on which the movie is watched by the user in the format YYYY-MM-DD.
-### Getting Started
-Start by downloading the project and run "NetflixMoviesRecommendation.ipynb" file in ipython-notebook.

 ### Prerequisites
 You need to have installed following softwares and libraries in your machine before running this project.